Taliesin (studio): 1990s: Initial work

-Following a severe storm on June 18, 1998, a large oak tree in the courtyard fell down on top of the house.
+Following a severe storm on June 18, 1998, a large oak tree in the courtyard fell down on top of the studio.
 The tree had been the last survivor of three that Wright had planted there in 1911, and its collapse caused $1 million in damage.
 Ten days afterward, heavy rains caused a mudslide near the main building, exposing a structural support underneath a balcony.
 Following these incidents, workers made emergency repairs to the house and repaired damaged interiors and windows.
 By the late 1990s, the complex had about 50,000 visitors per year, far fewer than the 200,000 annual visitors TPI had anticipated.
 Additionally, TPI earned only about $1 million a year from tourism, which was not enough to repay the WHEDA loan, and TPI missed a $6.5 million payment on the loan in January 1999.
 The Wisconsin government ended up forgiving most of the loan.
 That May, the federal government agreed to give Taliesin a $1.15 million matching grant from Save America's Treasures on the condition that TPI raise an equal amount.
 This funding would be used for interior restoration and drainage repairs.
 The same year, TPI began soliciting donations to restore the grounds as part of the Trees for Taliesin program, and publishing executive Frank Anton announced plans to raise $25 million for the renovation through the Taliesin Restoration Project.
 At the time, there were plans to repair the studio wing and Tan-y-Deri.
 Another storm in late 1999 collapsed a tunnel underneath the studio wing.